ReviewScore: Misinformed Peer Review Detection with Large Language Models: Analysis of Human Annotators

 \subsection{Inter-Annotator Agreement}

 To ensure trustworthiness of human annotation, we report inter-annotator agreement in Krippendorff's Alpha~\citep{krippendorffsalpha} on \textsc{ReviewScore} evaluation in Table \ref{table:inter-annotator}.
-Overall, \textsc{ReviewScore} shows 0.301 Krippendorff's Alpha, indicating a moderate inter-annotator agreement.
-Specifically, ClaimScore shows the highest agreement, QScore follows subsequently, and ArgScore shows the lowest agreement.
+Overall, \textsc{ReviewScore} shows 0.489 Krippendorff's Alpha, indicating a moderate inter-annotator agreement.
+Specifically, QScore shows the highest agreement, ArgScore follows subsequently, and ClaimScore shows the lowest agreement.

-By comparing inter-group agreements, Group 2 and 4 show significantly higher \textsc{ReviewScore} agreement than other groups.
-In contrast, Group 1 and 5 include negative inter-annotator agreement, which is a critical concern for reliable human annotation.
-By a manual disagreement analysis, we confirm that most disagreements come from human annotators with low paper relevance (i.e., anno\_11 and anno\_51 in Table \ref{table:annotator-info}).
-To summarize, we observe that the inter-annotator agreement aligns with the annotator expertise (Table \ref{table:annotator-info}), and we (unsurprisingly) confirm that human annotations could be more reliable if their research interests become more relevant to the assigned papers.
+By comparing inter-group agreements, Group 2 and 3 show significantly higher \textsc{ReviewScore} agreement than other groups.
+In contrast, Group 1 and 5 show lower agreement than other groups.
+Through a manual disagreement analysis, we confirm that most disagreements come from human annotators with low paper relevance (i.e., anno\_11 and anno\_51 in Table \ref{table:annotator-info}).
+This means that human annotations could be more reliable if their research interests become more relevant to the assigned papers.
+We leave this as a limitation of our work.